-- Students dismissed from the surgical technology program due to illegal, unethical, or unprofessional behavior or actions that jeopardized patient safety will not be considered for program readmission. - Requests for readmission are considered by the ST Admission Committee; readmission is not guaranteed. - Students are eligible for readmission provided no longer than twelve (12) months have elapsed since last enrolled in the SUR program. - A student may be readmitted to the Surgical Technology program one time following a failure or withdrawal from any SUR course.
-Students who are granted readmission are considered to be using their second and final opportunity to complete the program.
+- Requests for readmission are considered by the ST Admission Committee; readmission is not quaranteed. - Students are eligible for readmission provided no longer than twelve (12) months have elapsed since last enrolled in the SUR program.

-• Students seeking readmission must:

-- 1. Submit proof (a current CCC transcript) of a minimum cumulative grade point average of 2.5 - 2.
-Submit a completed Plan of Action (POA) to the ST Admissions Committee

-If requesting readmission / enrollment into the semester immediately following the failure/withdrawal, the POA and transcript must be received at least 10 calendar days prior to the first day of class in the next semester.
+- A student may be readmitted to the Surgical Technology program one time following a failure or withdrawal from any SUR course.
+Students who are granted readmission are considered to be using their second and final opportunity to complete the program. - · Students seeking readmission must: - Submit proof (a current CCC transcript) of a minimum cumulative grade point average of 2.5 - 2.
+Submit a completed Plan of Action (POA) to the ST Admissions Committee - If requesting readmission / enrollment into the semester immediately following the failure/withdrawal, the POA and transcript must be received at least 10 calendar days prior to the first day of class in the next semester. - If seeking readmission to the program the following year, the POA must be submitted by the published application deadline for the new cohort of students.

-- If seeking readmission to the program the following year, the POA must be submitted by the published application deadline for the new cohort of students. - The Plan of Action should discuss the academic and/or personal issues which prevented the student from being successful the previous admission and the planned strategies to address the stated issues.
+The Plan of Action should discuss the academic and/or personal issues which prevented the student from being successful the previous admission and the planned strategies to address the stated issues.